luetkemj/jsrlt/tutorial/part7.md

 clearInfoBar();
 ```

-If there are any entities at the current location we use our layer queries to access only those that are visible.
-We then write a message for each entity - overwriting the previous to make sure only the top layer shows in the end.
-We also take care to write a subtly different message for entities we can currenlty see and those we have discovered.
+If there are any entities at the current location we use our layer queries to filter only those that are visible.
+We then write a message for each entity - overwriting the previous to make sure that int the end only the top layer shows will be seen.
+We also take care to write a subtly different message for entities that are in FOV and those we have been revealed but are not currently in FOV.

 ```javascript
 if (entitiesAtLoc) {